shrishrirang/azure-mobile-apps-js-client-bak/README.md

     npm install
     npm run build

-The built files will be copied to the _/dist_ directory of the repository.
+The built files will be copied to the _/dist_ directory.

 ### Running Unit Tests